slopp/rsc-ci-test/README.md

 4. Copy the 2 dcf files into the repository.
 Note that one file has the name of the server (colorado.rstudio.com.dcf) and the other file has the name of the account (sean.dcf)

 5. Open the account dcf file.
 (In my case, the file named sean.dcf).
 The file consists of key-value pairs in the form: `key: value`.
-For the keys `token` and `private_key`, carefully copy the values to safe location for later, and then remove them fron the file. *DON'T* remove the key, at the end you should have a file like:
+For the keys `token` and `private_key`, carefully copy the values to safe location for later, and then remove them from the file. *DON'T* remove the key, at the end you should have a file like:

 ```
 username: sean